 - It forces you to pay attention to EQ and the arrangement, to make sure there’s good differentiation among instruments panned hard left and hard right.

-- If an LCR mix leaves “holes” in the stereo field, then you can use reverb or other stereo ambience to fill that space.
+- If an LCR mix leaves “holes” in the stereo field, then you can use reverb or other stereo ambiance to fill that space.
 As one example, stereo overhead mics on drums can pan hard left and hard right, yet still fill in a lot of the space in the middle.
 Or, place reverb in the channel opposite of where a signal is panned. "

 In mastering the aim is to optimize the three dimensions of mixes already covered, before touching loudness (a topic I'll cover in the future), width being one of them.